PASTAplus/auth/docs/api/rule.md

 ### Status codes

 - `200 OK`
-  - A new rule was created.
+  - A new rule was created

 - `400 Bad Request`
   - In addition to possible reasons outlined in [Parameters](parameters.md):
     - A rule already exists on the resource for the principal
     - The resource key does not exist
-    - The principal is not a valid EDI profile identifier
+    - The principal is not a valid EDI-ID
     - The permission is not a valid permission level (must be 'read', 'write', or 'changePermission')

 ---